jianxunbak/Assignment-3.1/lesson.md

 - A language is **dynamically-typed** if the type of a variable is checked during run-time.
 - A **strongly-typed** language is one in which variables are bound to specific data types, and will result in type errors if types do not match up as expected in the expression — regardless of when type checking occurs.
 - A **weakly-typed (loosely-typed)** language on the other hand is a language in which variables are not bound to a specific data type; they still have a type, but type safety constraints are lower compared to strongly-typed languages.

 ---

+## Tip: Code Formatting

+To configure Java code formatting in VS Code, when in a Java file, right click and select "Format Document With" and choose "Language Support for Java by Red Hat".

+---